tsmp-falcon-platform/ci-bundle-utils/examples/tutorials/merging-bundles/README.md

 ## Merging Bundles

+Seen as an alternative to the operations center version of merging, but:

+- performing a deep merge as opposed to just adding multiple files.
+- will merge lists based on specific keys (name of cloud, etc)

-See [the merge-bundles test resource](../bundleutilspkg/tests/resources/merge-bundles) for example values.
+See [the merge-bundles test resource](../../../bundleutilspkg/tests/resources/merge-bundles) for example values.

 Example of merging the `base` and `child1` bundles into `/tmp/merged-bundle`: